These savory chickpea crepes are a healthy, delicious, and faux-fancy meal, perfect for weeknights and brunch.

 - Be sure to use a neutral-flavored milk, like cashew or oat milk.
 Do not use almond milk, since its nutty flavor will overpower and ruin the sauce.

-- If you don’t have miso, use a tiny amount of soy sauce (start with 1/2 teaspoon) instead.
+- If you don’t have miso, substitute with nutritional yeast.

 - I like to use mature spinach in this dish because it retains some texture after cooking.
 But you can use baby spinach if it’s all you have – there’s no need to chop baby spinach.